-Primavera's Project Action for Veterans program provides housing support services and temporary financial assistance to veterans and veteran families that are facing eviction or homelessness.
-Services are aimed at addressing barriers that threaten the veteran or the veteran's family’s housing stability.
+Primavera's Project Action for Veterans program provides housing support services and temporary financial assistance to veterans and their families that are facing eviction or homelessness.
+Services are aimed at addressing barriers that threaten the veteran and/or their family’s housing stability.
 The program acts as a resource liaison connecting veterans to public and community resources that are vital to a better quality of life.

-Support services include but are not limited to connecting veterans with the following resources through case management:
+Support services include but are not limited to connecting veterans with the following resources: